 Sections.
 36 - 58.
 Reserved.

 ARTICLE III.
-SUBDIVISIONS
+RESIDENTIAL SUBDIVISIONS

 Section 59.
 Classes of subdivisions.

 To promote the stated purpose of this ordinance and the comprehensive plan, this ordinance establishes a subdivision into classes labeled Class I through Class VII.
 These classes are defined in Sections 60 through Section 67, respectively.
 Any other division of property that is not classified as a Class I through Class VII subdivision shall be considered a minor subdivide allowing for one division of property per every two years, creating up to three additional parcels/lots, containing a minimum lot size of 1.0 acre.